wireapp/legalhold-fake-backend/README.md

 - Ktor http client

 ### Run
-`./gradlew run --args="--email email@wire.com --password pwd --teamId 123 --userId 456"`
+`./gradlew run --args="--email email@wire.com --password pwd --teamId 123 --userId 456"` (and other optional params)

-use `./gradlew run --args="--help` to get a description of the parameters
+Use `./gradlew run --args="--help` to get a description of the parameters